Logophobia is surprisingly common and debilitating.

 But for many people, just seeing a picture of a snake or thinking about the top of a skyscraper is paralyzing.

-And its the same with word phobia.
+And its the same with logophobia.
 Sometimes just a passing thought of words can set off a panic attack.

 Most folks with phobias, including logophobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.

-The presence of actual physical symptoms of word phobia makes it even more difficult.
+The presence of actual physical symptoms of logophobia makes it even more difficult.
 Given how unpleasant that can be, it’s hardly surprising that most people with logophobia simply learn to avoid the words situations that frighten them.

 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.

-Mercifully word phobia can now be overcome quickly and easily if you choose the right approach.
+Mercifully logophobia can now be overcome quickly and easily if you choose the right approach.

-Read on to understand how the fear actually works inside your mind and nervous system, and how Word Phobia can be overcome
+Read on to understand how the fear actually works inside your mind and nervous system, and how Logophobia can be overcome

 About the Fear

-The actual feelings of Word Phobia are extremely common.
+The actual feelings of Logophobia are extremely common.
 Far more so than you might think: while the exact ‘trigger’ for everyone’s fear is different, over 13% of all adults experience the symptoms regularly, rising to over 60% under specific circumstances.